 Mastitis is inflammation of the breast tissue, with or without infection, that most often occurs in lactating women due to plugged milk ducts.
 It is most common 6 – 12 weeks postpartum but can happen anytime.
 It may present as a red, swollen, firm area on the breast that is painful.

 When the milk ducts are not emptied after breastfeeding, the milk collects and sits in the ducts, called milk stasis.
 This collection of milk then clogs the duct and causes milk to back-up and leads to infection.
 Cracks and fissures in the skin allow bacteria to enter and infect the clogged duct.
 This results in painful, swollen areas of breast tissue.
 Risk factors include a weakened immune system (being tired or stressed can make that worse), using only one position to breastfeed, wearing a tight-fitting bra that restricts milk flow, previous episodes of mastitis, or having sore and cracked nipples.

-Patient will experience decreased pain, redness and swelling; patient will not exhibit signs of infection; patient will resume breastfeeding with effective emptying of the breast
+The patient will experience decreased pain, redness and swelling; the patient will not exhibit signs of infection; the patient will resume breastfeeding with effective emptying of the breast

 Mastitis Nursing Care Plan

 - Unilateral breast pain and tenderness

 - General malaise